Initial Meeting with SAS

 HOW TO GET YOUR FCS (letter of accommodations)

-of the FCS.
-Students who are concerned about their ability to communicate with their professor(s) may seek consultation from the Director of SAS beforehand.
+Students who are concerned about their ability to communicate with their professor(s) may seek consultation from the SAS office.